Understanding energy tariffs

 When you sign up to a green tariff, the energy supplier will use renewable energies like wind or solar to generate the same amount of energy that you use.
 They have to tell you how much of each kind of energy they are generating for each tariff.
 Alternatively, they will contribute money to environmental schemes on your behalf.

 There are certain situations when you’ll need to choose a particular tariff.

 If you have a prepayment meter in your home, you can only be on a ‘prepayment tariff’.

-These are usually more expensive.
-On average the cheapest prepayment tariff costs £235 a year more than the cheapest direct debit tariff.
+Prepayment tariffs are usually more expensive.
+Even the cheapest one will cost you more than the cheapest direct debit tariff.
 You also get fewer to choose from.

 It's often worth replacing a prepayment meter with a normal meter that lets you pay for energy after you use it, rather than in advance.
 However, you might not be allowed to do this if you’re in debt to your supplier.